 The Nursing and Midwifery Council in its statement says ‘Should a conflict arise between service provision and a woman’s choice for place of birth, a midwife has a duty of care to attend.
 Withdrawal of a home birth service is no less significant to women than withdrawal of services for a hospital birth.’

 Your health authority is legally obliged to provide emergency care, although it cannot be forced by law to provide a home based service.
-If you are finding it difficult to arrange to have your baby at home, get in contact with one of the supervisors of midwives from the hospital, or the community midwifery manager.
+If you are finding it difficult to arrange to have your baby at home, get in contact with the community midwifery manager.
 In most areas, midwives are supportive of a woman’s choice to have her baby at home and will try hard to make suitable arrangements.

 If a woman gets to the end of pregnancy and has not been able to make arrangements, but has made her intention clear, she should call the hospital labour ward when in labour.
 The labour ward manager will usually try to provide a midwife to go to her home to care for her.
 It is preferable though to make arrangements well in advance.